 - a course in Developmental Psychology or equivalent.

 Note 1: Applicants are strongly encouraged to take Education 2110 or 2130 (Introduction to Education) at UPEI (or equivalent at other universities) prior to beginning the BEd program.
+Courses in Fine Arts or Music will also be considered assets.

 Intermediate/Senior (grades 7-12)